 If moving a building between midnight and sunrise, you will require escort vehicles.
 They must be properly equipped if the building exceeds 4.45 m (15 ft) wide at the base.
 On a two-lane highway a minimum of two lead escorts and one trail escort is required.
 On a four-lane highway a minimum of one lead escort and two trail escorts are required.
 Additional escorts may be used as required.
 A third escort is required when the passing lane is reduced to 3.1 m (10 ft) or less.

-Notice period in effect during business hours (8:00 a.m. - 5:00 p.m., Monday - Friday excluding statutory holidays).
+Notice period in effect during business hours (8:00 a.m. to 5:00 p.m., Monday to Friday excluding statutory holidays).
 The notice period starts over if changes are made to the route or building dimensions.

 The building mover is required to conduct a route assessment.

-Travel on the following two lane highways will only be allowed subject to Ministry of Highways and Infrastructure Policy Advisor approval where there is no reasonable alternate public road available:
+Travel on the following two lane highways will only be allowed subject to the ministry's policy advisor approval where there is no reasonable alternate public road available: